Safety Statement and Risk Assessment

 Some hazards are obvious, such as unguarded moving parts of machinery, dangerous fumes, electricity, working at heights, or moving heavy loads.
 Less obvious, but at the root of many accidents, are hazards presented by untidy workplaces and poor maintenance.
 In the case of some hazards, such as excessive noise, it may take months or even years before damage materialises.

 In most small firms in the office, retail, commercial, service and light industrial sector, the hazards and hazardous work activities are few and simple.
 Checking them is common sense, but necessary.
 The BeSMART Tool can be used for many sectors when preparing a Safety Statement for a small firm.
 For larger firms, a responsible experienced employee or a competent safety and health adviser should be used.
-This person must be familiar with the hazards which are relevent to the workplace under review.
+This person must be familiar with the hazards which are relevant to the workplace under review.

 A checklist of hazards can be found in the Guidelines on Risk Assessments and Safety Statements.
 This checklist provides a systematic, though not exhaustive, approach to identifying hazards in the workplace.
 This checklist covers physical hazards, health hazards, chemical hazards, biological agents hazards and human-factor hazards.

 3. Carry out a Risk Assessment